vamsi0205/Image-Forgery-Localization-using-UNet-Architecture/README.md

 The Objective is to build a model which can detect the authenticity of an image and localize the tampered portion of the image.
 To address this issue, UNet architecture is utilized.

 Dataset - **IEEE IFS-TC Image Forensics Challenge data** (It has both authenticated and manipulated images.
-For every manipulated image we have its corresponding maks that contain only white and black color pixels)
+For every manipulated image we have its corresponding mask that contain only white and black color pixels)

 You can download the Dataset from the below link. http://web.archive.org/web/20171013200331/http:/ifc.recod.ic.unicamp.br/fc.website/index.py?sec=5